Whitecat18/Javahexor/README.md

 ### Credits

-Program created by [@smukx](https://twitter.com/Smukx07) .
+Program created by [@smukx](https://twitter.com/5mukx) .
 If you like this work please leave an star on this repo. so that i can motivate and do more nerdy works!

+If you want to look at my old javahexor that was actually written using python and js .
+Visit my Old [Branch](https://github.com/Whitecat18/Javahexor/tree/old_javahexor)